m-xyz/competitive-programming/backtracking/README.md

 A classical application of backtracking is the famous N_Queens problem, the problem description goes as follow:

-    - Given an N x N chessboard, count the number of ways one can place N queens, such that no queens is attacking another queen.
+    Given an N x N chessboard, count the number of ways one can place N queens, such that no queens is attacking another queen.</br>